merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 ### Description of the HMM profiles

-Since each entry in the InteracDome dataset corresponds to a Pfam, we just need the Pfam database that can be readily downloaded from the EBI ftp server, or by running `anvi-setup-pfams`.
-But since all the Pfams are not present in the InteracDome dataset, we merely need a subset of the Pfam HMM database that contains Pfams with at least one entry from the non-redundant representable InteracDome set.
-From now on **I'll just call this subset the Interacdome Pfams (IPfams)**.
-Furthermore, InteracDome was carried out using Pfam `31.0`, so that's what we will use too.
+Since each entry in the InteracDome dataset corresponds to a Pfam, we just need the Pfam database, and that can be readily downloaded from the EBI ftp server, or by running `anvi-setup-pfams`.
+But since all the Pfams are not present in the InteracDome dataset, we merely need a subset of the Pfam database that contains Pfams with at least one entry from the non-redundant representable InteracDome set.
+From now on **I'll just call this subset the InteracDome Pfams (IPfams)**.
+Also, it needs to be said that InteracDome was carried out using Pfam `31.0`, so it is critical that is what we use too.

 ### anvi-setup-interacdome